YES Network: Other sports programming

 As part of a multi-year agreement with MP & Silva, YES aired tape delayed broadcasts of Premier League, FA Cup and UEFA Champions League matches involving Arsenal F.C.
 In addition to airing Arsenal matches, the network aired select archived match telecasts, as well as the team's magazine shows, Arsenal World and Arsenal 360.
 This agreement ended at the start of the 2012–13 Premier League season.
 Arsenal would get picked up by ONE World Sports while YES would gain partnership with Manchester City FC.

 In December 2014, YES announced it had acquired local broadcast rights to New York City FC of Major League Soccer, a subsidiary of Manchester City FC.
 Yankee Global Enterprises owns a 20% minority stake in the club, which is majority-owned by City Football Group.
-This continued until 2022 when Major League Soccer signed a 10-year broadcast deal to air all matches of MLS on Apple TV+ through the MLS Season Pass.
+This continued until 2023, when all regional MLS broadcasts were abolished as part of the league's agreement with Apple Inc.

 YES also acquired the local broadcast rights to the WNBA's New York Liberty in 2019 after the team was sold by the Madison Square Garden Company to Brooklyn Nets minority owner Joseph Tsai.
+In 2024 Liberty rights moved to WWOR and WNYW.

 In August 2022, it was announced that the YES Network would start airing AC Milan soccer matches in Serie A, Coppa Italia and The UEFA Champions League as a result of RedBird Capital Partners along with Yankee Global Enterprises acquiring the club on August 30, 2022.

+In June 2024, Willow announced that it had sublicensed MI New York Major League Cricket matches to YES Network for the 2024 season.

+In 2025, YES Network and Sportico launched Sportico Sports Business Presented by Genius Sports, a monthly series focusing on industry trends, media, finance, and technology.
+The premiere (March 18, 2025) featured interviews with RedBird Capital's Gerry Cardinale and NBA Hall of Famer Grant Hill.